alexrosenthal1098/HexagonalReversi/docs/README.txt

 that functionality within the view itself (using a Path2D.Double instead of a Polygon).
 This helps to further decouple the tiles from the view, and allows views to represent tiles using whatever data types they want.

+    STRATEGIES
+We added the ReversiStrategy interface which requires an implementing class to choose a move to play on the given model.
+This will allow players to implement various strategies when choosing the move.
+Not allowing the strategies to modify the model and instead making them return a move helps to decouple the strategies/player's and the model.

+    VIEW
+The board supports selecting a tile by clicking on it and deselecting by clicking on the same tile or by clicking off of the board.
+Only one tile can be selected at a time, and only tiles that do not have a disk can be selected.
+The board also supports pressing the key 'm' to signify that the player wants to make a move at the given tile or the key 'p' to signify they want to pass the turn.
+These events do not directly mutate the model, rather they notify a listener of the board of the event so that they can act accordingly.
+For example, if a player selects a tile that is not a valid move but they press 'm' anyway, it is up to the controller to handle that error.